PaRr0tBoY/Awesome-Vivaldi/README.md

    c.
 To learn more about css modification for Vivaldi by yourself check [Inspecting the Vivaldi UI with DevTools | Vivaldi Forum](https://forum.vivaldi.net/topic/16684/inspecting-the-vivaldi-ui-with-devtools?page=1)

-4. If you're on macOS see [macOS_Patch_Scripts | upviv](https://github.com/PaRr0tBoY/Vivaldi-Mods/blob/8a1e9f8a63f195f67f27ab2e5b86c4aff0081096/macOS_Patch_Scripts/upviv) as a reference
+4. If you're on macOS use [macOS_Patch_Scripts | upviv](https://github.com/PaRr0tBoY/Vivaldi-Mods/blob/8a1e9f8a63f195f67f27ab2e5b86c4aff0081096/macOS_Patch_Scripts/upviv) as a reference for patchscript

 # Community JS Mods and CSS Included in this modpack